usethesource/salix/README.md

 	data Msg = ... | jitter(int j);

-	WithCmds[Model] update(Msg msg, Model model) {
+	WithCmd[Model] update(Msg msg, Model model) {
-	  list[Cmd] cmds = [];
+	  Cmd cmd = none();

 	  switch (msg) {
 	    case inc(): {
 	      model += 1;
-	      cmds += [random(jitter, -10, 10)];
+	      cmd = random(jitter, -10, 10);
 	    }
 	    ...
 	    case jitter(int j):
 	      model += j;
 	  }

-	  return withCmds(model, cmds);
+	  return withCmd(model, cmd);
 	}

 We've added a new message, `jitter` with an integer argument.
 The `update` function is modified so that whenever the counter is incremented, we'll do that, but also produce a command, in this case the predefined `random` command which will generate a random integer in the provided range.
-The result is sent back and mapped into the `jitter` message.
+The result is sent back and wrapped into a `jitter` message.
 The `update` function uses this message to add "jitter" to the counter value.

 TBD: mapCmds